FLOSIC/PublicRelease_2020/utep-jakar/README.md

 Optional: You can append the module load command in your ~/.bashrc file, such that these modules are loaded automatically each time you log in to Jakar.

-Installing lapack to your home directory can be done with the included setup_jakar.sh script.
+**No longer needed:** Installing lapack to your home directory can be done with the included setup_jakar.sh script.
 Run it with the following command.
-You need to do this only once.
+You need to do this only once. **As of June 2025, you do not need to install lapack to your home directory.**

 > bash setup_jakar.sh